 The Steltzner’s maintain an office in the city of Napa (where tastings are offered in their salon by appointment); they no longer maintain an open to the public tasting room.
 Their vineyard property is only open for the once a year private, V2V (Vineyard to Vintner) weekend event where select Stags Leap wineries and producers open their doors to those who have purchased tickets to this particular tasting event.

-NOTE: Steltzner and Bench Vineyards will be part of the Heron House in Yountville opening in early July 2019 – a retail wine tasting Co-op.
+NOTE: Steltzner and Bench Vineyards will be part of the Heron House in Yountville opening in Fall 2019 – a retail wine tasting Co-op.
 We will visit and update this review once this retail space opens.